 When you need linearizability across multiple objects, try strict serializability.
 When real-time constraints are not important, but you still want every process to observe the same total order, try sequential consistency

 Herlihy & Wing introduced linearizability in their 1990 paper Linearizability: A Correctness Condition for Concurrent Objects.
-Ignoring some bookeeping necessary to fill in the possible results of incomplete operations, a history H is one in which there is an equivalent sequential (e.g. non-concurrent) history S, and the partial real-time order of operations in H is consistent with the total order of S, and which preserves the objects’s single-threaded semantics.
+Ignoring some bookkeeping necessary to fill in the possible results of incomplete operations, a linearizable history H is one in which there is an equivalent sequential (e.g. non-concurrent) history S, and the partial real-time order of operations in H is consistent with the total order of S, and which preserves the objects’s single-threaded semantics.

 Viotti and Vukolić rephrase this definition in terms of three set-theoretic constraints on histories:

 - SingleOrder (there exists some total order of operations)

 - RealTime (consistent with the real time bound)

 - RVal (obeying the single-threaded laws of the associated object’s datatype)